BitScout/podarchiver/README.md

 PodArchiver is a simple PHP script for archiving podcast episodes that can be configured in a YAML file.

+## Status

+- Version 1 is a single PHP script.
+It works, but the episode titles cannot be modified.
+- Version 2 is under development.
+It includes a switch to the Symfony framework, which will simplyfy the addition of more complex features, like modifying the episode titles.

 ## Setup

 You can either use this Docker container manually on you own Linux server or on an UnRaid system: